Local Coordination Modulates the Reflectivity of Liquefied Si-Ge Alloys: Results and Discussion

-where $\omega$ is the excitation energy, $\omega_p$ is the plasmon energy, and $\Gamma$ is the damping factor.
-Consistently with previous studies \cite{jellison_tre_1987, jellison_trr_1986}, the Drude model accurately describes the optical behavior of these molten alloys, \textit{i.e.} they manifest a metallic character.
-Specifically, this occurs for excitation energies exceeding 1.5 eV.
+Consistently with previous studies \cite{jellison_tre_1987, jellison_trr_1986}, the Drude model accurately described the optical behavior of these molten alloys, \textit{i.e.} they manifest a metallic character.
+Specifically, this occurred for excitation energies exceeding 1.5 eV.
 Table~1 provides the values of $\omega_p$, $\Gamma$, and $\tau$ (average electron collision time).
-Analyzing the real part of the dielectric function in Figure~3a, we observed a striking similarity between Si and Ge, reflected in similar $\Gamma$ values of 2.91 eV and 2.41 eV respectively.
-This similarity highlitghts a comparable damping effect on electromagnetic radiation for both elements.
-In contrast, the real part of the dielectric function of Si-Ge displays lower values and a smaller $\Gamma$ of 1.50 eV.
-This consistently describes a scenario of less damped electromagnetic radiation, indicating the presence of more forbidden inter-state electronic transitions and longer-living excited states.
+By analyzing the real part of the dielectric function in Figure~4a, we observed a striking similarity between Si and Ge, reflected by similar $\Gamma$ values of 2.9 eV and 2.4 eV respectively.
+This similarity highlighted a comparable damping effect on electromagnetic radiation for both elements.
+In contrast, the real part of the dielectric function of Si-Ge displayed lower values and a smaller $\Gamma$ of 1.5 eV.
+This consistently describes a scenario of less damped electromagnetic radiation, indicating the presence of more forbidden intra-band electronic transitions and longer-living excited states.
+The notion of increased forbidden excitations in liquid Si-Ge is in line with the single-particle analysis presented in Figure~S7, Supporting Information.
+Virtual Si-Ge single-particle states appeared significantly out-of-phase when compared to the higher energy occupied state, reinforcing the observed trends.
 As mentioned, the slight differences in R values for Ge, when compared to Si, can be rationalized in terms of distinct plasmon energies.
-Specifically, identical values of 19.60 eV are observed for Si and Si-Ge, while Ge exhibits a slightly lower value of 15.30 eV.
-We noticed that the imaginary part of the dielectric function in Figure~3b is consistent with the Drude model derived from the real part.
-The notion of increased forbidden excitations in liquid Si-Ge is in line with the single-particle analysis presented in Figure~S6, Supplemental Material \cite{SM}.
-Virtual Si-Ge single-particle states appeared significantly out-of-phase when compared to the higher energy occupied state, reinforcing the observed trends. \\ We conducted further tests to distinguish between the influences of structural and electronic factors on the reflectivity patterns in Figure~2.
-To isolate the structural effects, we computed the R of Si, Si-Ge, and Ge by substituting Ge atoms (when present) with Si in randomly collected geometries.
-The results, presented in Figure~3d, replicate the trend $R_{Si-Ge} > R_{Si},R_{Ge}$.
-In contrast, starting with random liquid Si snapshots and replacing some Si atoms to achieve Si-Ge and Ge stoichiometry, along with rescaling the cell parameters and related coordinates, we did not reproduce the trend (Figure~3e).
-From these tests, we can deduce that the reflectivity behavior of the different liquids is primarily determined from their individual structures rather than their composition, and this, ultimately, differ by the first-coordination shell character.
-Higher coordination regimes, such as the one experienced in Si-Ge at the melting point, deliver higher reflectivity. \\ In conclusion we compared the structural and optical properties at the melting point for liquid Si, Ge and Si-Ge from \textit{ab initio} molecular dynamics.
-From the structural side, our results highlight a significant difference among the three systems with Si-Ge presenting, a higher coordination number of $\sim 8.5$ than $\sim 6$ ($\sim 5$) of Si (Ge).
-Concerning the optical properties, Si-Ge shows higher reflectivity values of the liquid near the melting point if compared to the pure elements, in agreement with experimental studies \cite{ricciarelli2023}.
-We found that this trend originates primarily from the different first shell coordination rather than the different element composition.
-The higher coordination regime met in Si-Ge provides higher reflectivity values.
-We found that the observed structural and optical trends obtained for liquids at the melting point are different if compared to analogous crystalline systems, where the alloy's structure is intermediate between the two elements and the optical properties are similar.
-Our findings brilliantly enhance the understanding of the structural and optical properties of liquefied semiconductors, with the potential to be generalized to other liquids or solutions with similiar non-ideal structural and optical behavior.\\ \\ We gratefully acknowledge funding from the European Union’s Horizon 2020 Research and Innovation programme under grant agreement No. 871813 MUNDFAB and and the European Union’s NextGenerationEU under grant agreement CN00000013-National Centre for HPC, Big Data, and Quantum Computing for computational support.
+Specifically, identical values of 19.6 eV were observed for Si and Si-Ge, while Ge exhibited a slightly lower value of 15.3 eV.
+We noticed that the imaginary part of the dielectric function in Figure~4b is consistent with the Drude model derived from the real part. \\